dcreutz/SQM-Visualizer/README.md

 3. When prompted, select the data files on your computer (multiple files can be selected simultaneously).

+4. [Optiona] Edit the sqm_visualizer.html file to customize the options.
+See the [SQM Visualizer configuration instructions](config.MD) for more information.

 ## Installation (Server)

 1. [Download the server-side SQM Visualizer](https://github.com/dcreutz/SQM-Visualizer/releases/download/v0.1alpha/sqm_visualizer_server.tar.gz).